Oregon-Public-Data-Project/OR-COVID-Tracking/age/Readme.md

 ![MacDown logo](params_approx.png)

+The parameters in plainer english they use are [here](https://github.com/InstituteforDiseaseModeling/covasim/blob/master/covasim/parameters.py#L62).

 I haven't compared any of the observed OR values to estimates though it might be interesting to do so.